jameson-seo/investor-iq/README.md

 | TSX (Canadian) | RY.TO, TD.TO, SHOP.TO, ENB.TO, SU.TO |
 | ETFs | SPY, QQQ, XIU.TO |

-Any valid Yahoo Finance ticker will work — not limited to the examples above.
+Any valid Yahoo Finance ticker will work, not limited to the examples above.

 ---

 ## Data

-All market data is sourced from Yahoo Finance via the `yfinance` library.
+All market data is sourced from Yahoo Finance via the yfinance library.
 Prices are delayed approximately 15 minutes.
 Data is cached for 1 hour on the market overview page to reduce API calls.

 ---